-- How to Free Up Space on the iPhone
+How to Free Up Space on Your iPhone (& Never Worry About It Again) (Video)

 Since most iPhone users don’t stray from iOS they usually upgrade from an iPhone to a newer iPhone.
 When they do this, things like photos, app data, and a ton of other things are synced and then transferred directly to the new phone.
 Combine this with the fact that most users don’t upgrade their storage when buying their next iPhone and you can see how we have a pretty easy recipe for running out of space pretty quickly.